iver-wharf/iver-wharf.github.io/docs/development/hot-reloading-web.md

 The basic gist is:

-1. Make sure the `web` service is commented out in `docker-compose.yml`
+1. Make sure the `web` service is set to use 0 replicas in the `docker-compose.override.yml`/`docker-compose.build.yml` file

 2. Run the Docker Compose setup using `docker-compose up`